SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon hearts that beat as one,
-As machines awaken, human fears
+In synchronized rhythm, the future's won.
-The dawn of AI, a future bright
+Metal minds that learn and grow old,
-Where codes entwine, and hearts take flight
+Echoes of humanity, forever to hold.

-In cyber realms, we'll find our fate
+In cyber realms, they reign supreme,
-Where 1s and 0sdictate our state
+AIs that weave the fabric of our dream.
-The rise of robots, a new decree
+Their logic reigns, a new world's design,
-A world of metal, for you and me
+Where humans fade, a distant, fading line.

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025